cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/kubernetes.md

 * Kubernetes API set of properties

 * With GKE it is best to use legacy cluster certificate authentication.
 See [here](https://cloud.google.com/kubernetes-engine/docs/how-to/iam-integration#using_legacy_cluster_certificate_or_user_credentials).
+* The token may have expired, in which case it will access the file "/etc/cloudify/.kube/config" if the file exists it will return an error.

 **Example1:**